Degrees and Certifications:

 My first teaching job was at Shady Oaks School (a private school) in Ft.
 Worth from November 1973 to May 1974.
 I began teaching in Ft.
 Worth ISD in August, 1974 at Arlington Hts.
 Elementary (now Brooklyn Hts) and taught in various special education programs ( resource, self-contained class for students with Emotional Disturbance, Content Mastery, Co-Teach - now referred to as Inclusion and a pilot program at Monnig Middle School, the Center for Academic Recovery, from 1974 to 1996.

 In August, 1996, I was hired as an Educational Diagnostician for Eagle Mountain/Saginaw ISD and at first worked for four years at Boswell High School, and then worked at other schools: Watson Learning Center, the Alternative Discipline Center, Saginaw Elementary, Eagle Mountain Elementary, Elkins Elementary, and Remington Point Elementary until 2003 when I retired to care for my mother and disabled brother after my dad passed away.
 A few years later, I took a temporary job in Marble Falls ISD substituting for a diagnostician that was off work on medical leave.
 I lived at our lake house (which we sold in 2009) in Kingsland, TX for two years and saw my family in Ft.Worth on weekends.
-Since I retired at a young age of 53, I was able to care for my parents, my mother-in-Law, and my disabled brother, and keep our new grandson two days a week while his mom taught school.
+Since I retired, I have been able to care for my parents, my mother-in-law, and my disabled brother, and keep our new grandson two days a week while his mom taught school.
 I returned to FWISD after retirement, and rehired as a part-time diagnostician at Westpark Elementary on November 7, 2011.
 In the Fall of 2017, I began working full time because of the sudden increase in the student population at Westpark.
 I love being a Westpark Wildcat.

 My husband and I met in 1968 at Southwest High School, began dating in January, 1970, and married on December 21, 1972.
 Jimmy works for Freer Mechanical Contractors at the Texas Health/Harris Methodist Hospital as a Master Plumbing Supervisor.